pdf-raku/FontConfig-raku/README.md

 Description
 ----------
-Bindings to the FontConfig library.
+Bindings to the FontConfig library for system-wide font configuration and access.

-At this stage, enough of the library is implemented to enable FontConfig patterns to be parsed or built, and the best matching font to be located.
+At this stage, enough library bindings are implemented to enable FontConfig patterns to be parsed or built, and the best matching font to be located.